 ExpressVPN is without a doubt the best VPN for Android.
 Its dedicated app requires you to enter a one-time activation code for the device, after which you don’t have to enter a username or password again.
 The well-designed app can be set to connect as soon as Android starts up.
 You can choose between UDP (faster) or TCP (more stable) OpenVPN protocols.
 Torrenting and other peer-to-peer traffic is allowed.

-ExpressVPN operates more than 1,500 servers in 94 countries.
+ExpressVPN operates more than 3,000 servers in 94 countries.
 It’s one of the most reliable VPNs in terms of both performance and ability to unblock geo-locked content from Netflix, BBC iPlayer, Amazon Prime Video, and Hulu, both in a web browser and in each of their respective Android apps.
-You won’t find better security, which includes 256-bit encryption, perfect forward secrecy, DNS leak protection.
-ExpressVPN keeps minimal metadata logs and will never record your online activity or your IP address.
+You won’t find better security, which includes 256-bit encryption, perfect forward secrecy, and DNS leak protection.
+ExpressVPN keeps minimal metadata logs and will never record your online activity nor your IP address.

 The Android VPN app is available from Google Play, the Amazon Appstore, and an APK via direct download.
-ExpressVPN also has an iOS, and a desktop VPN client for each of the three major operating systems: Windows, MacOS, and Linux.
+ExpressVPN also has an iOS app, and a desktop VPN client for each of the three major operating systems: Windows, MacOS, and Linux.
 Three devices can be connected simultaneously.

 BEST VPN FOR ANDROID:ExpressVPN is our Top Choice.
 Leads the way with its easy to use no-fuss Android app.
 It has a vast server network that is optimized for high-speed connections.
 Hard to beat on privacy and security.
 Works with all major streaming services including Netflix.
 There is a 30-day no-quibbles money-back guarantee so you can try it risk-free.